ghl-agency/white-lable/crm-pipelines/index.md

 title: GoHighLevel CRM and Pipeline Management – March 2026
 ---

-# CRM and Pipeline Management – March 2026
+# GoHighLevel CRM and Pipeline Management – March 2026

 Agencies tracking client leads across spreadsheets, email threads, and disconnected CRM tools lose visibility into where contacts stand and what actions are required.
 Deals stall, follow-ups get missed, and revenue that entered the pipeline never closes.
 GoHighLevel White Label includes a native CRM and pipeline system that organizes every contact and deal stage inside the same environment where campaigns and automations run, accessible through the [white label CRM and pipeline system](https://www.gohighlevel.com/?fp_ref=smetrix28).